 Duration: 60 days

-If your baby likes drawing or just loves colors in general, consider bringing him/her to the Crayola Experience.
+Don’t know what to do in Orlando with a baby?
+If your little one likes drawing or just loves colors in general, consider bringing him/her to the Crayola Experience.
 Featuring 26 interactive attractions, this can be a good place to help your kids learn more through the use of their hands.
 There is also a playground on site if you want to take a break from crayon-related activities.

 Duration: 1 to 8 hours

 7. Stroll through Harry P. Leu Gardens

 If you want a change of pace from the excitement offered by the amusement parks, enjoy a relaxing trip to the Harry P. Leu Gardens, a 50-acre property that features temperate and tropical plants.
 Walkways are shaded for visitors’ comfort.
 The gardens currently do not have a restaurant, but packed food can be brought in.
 There are also restaurants in the neighborhood, where visitors can dine at.